memc-rs/memc-rs/README.md

 ### Integration testing

-For end-to-end integration testing at the moment memcrsd project is using memcapable tool from libmemcache library.
-In the future memclt binary will be used to perform end-to-end tests.
+For end-to-end integration testing at the moment memcrsd see tests in tests directory.

 ## Measuring performance